Today’s home security systems and monitoring can cost you quite a bit of money. The technology is costly, and the installation even more so.

 If you’re looking for a system that includes a monitoring center, you’re going to factor in a monthly cost for that as well.
 But does paying more always mean that you’re getting better quality?

-There are several home security systems on the market today that provide a quality experience that doesn’t require you to give up an arm and a leg.
-Ring Protect and Blink Home Security are two such systems, and in this article, we’ll take a look at the features, benefits, and capabilities of each.
+There are several smart home security systems on the market today that provide a quality experience that doesn’t require you to give up an arm and a leg.
+Ring vs Blink are two such systems, and in this article, we’ll take a look at the features, benefits, and capabilities of each.

 First Up: Ring Protect

 The Ring Protect is a good place for do-it-yourselfers to start.
 It’s simple and straightforward to build your own kit, and it’s not going to require a second mortgage to get started.

 You’ll begin with what Ring refers to as its Protect Base Station, which is what devices use to connect to your system.
 This can be other Ring hardware like indoor camera models and Ring video doorbell, or other vendor devices that connect using Bluetooth, wifi, Zigbee, or Z-Wave.